Indian feudalism: Telangana

-The Srikrishna committee on Telangana says in its findings that there is still gross injustice to the land tillers of the region, the villains, in this case, were landlords of Telangana and not those of other regions.
+The Srikrishna Committee on Telangana has stated in its findings that there is still gross injustice to the land tillers of the region, the villains, in this case, being the landlords of Telangana and not those of other regions.

 Kerala

-There were a number of feudal states in Kerala in the Middle Ages and Early Modern Era between the rule of Chera dynasty and the British rule (smaller feudal estates remained even during British rule).
+There were a number of feudal states in Kerala in the Middle Ages and Early Modern Era between the rule of Chera dynasty and the British Raj (smaller feudal estates remained even during British rule).
 In Kerala, Kshatriyas, Nairs, and Samantha Kshatriyas were prominent during feudalism.
-Nairs acted as both feudals as well as warriors.
+Nairs acted as both feudal lords as well as warriors.